-Being that I have a young daughter, many of my ideas start with her.
-One of our favorite activities is doing puzzles, so I wanted to try creating a puzzle – as in the actual puzzle, the box art, everything.
+I have a young daughter, and so many of my ideas start with her.
+One of our favorite activities is doing puzzles.
+I wanted to try creating a puzzle – as in the actual puzzle, the box art, everything.
 I was looking at some of the drawings I had done around that time to see if there was something that would work, and there was one of a dinosaur in an office (wut?) that I thought would make a fun puzzle.
 I found a company online that creates puzzles in low quantities, and after some development came up with this.
 I think it turned out pretty well.
 It was a fun project and I got to exercise a lot of different creative muscles.
 And … it got the thumbs up from my daughter!

 I started with some rough sketches.
 One nice thing about working digitally is that you can manipulate sketches around with ease to get just the right composition.